Key Stage 3

 In Key Stage 3 we follow the National Curriculum for Art and Design.
 In Year 7 and 8, Creative Studies classes will study Textiles for one half term each on a rotation with Art, Catering and Engineering.

-In Year 7, students will be introduced to a range of textiles techniques including hand stitches, couching, resist pattern dye, and applique.
-Through the exploration of yarn bombing, Tibetan flags and graffiti, students will be designing and creating their own good will textile strips.
-They will be exposed to a broader range of Artists and Designers through weekly Art History sessions.
+In Year 7, students will be introduced to a range of textiles techniques including hand stitches, couching, resist pattern dye, and weaving.
+Through the exploration of yarn bombing, Tibetan flags and patterns, students will be designing and creating their own woven textiles.
+They will also be exposed to a range of relevant artists and designers through weekly Art History sessions.

-In Year 8, students will be developing their Textiles skills though exploring different stitches and techniques, such as; embroidery, applique, fabric dyeing and fabric manipulation.
+In Year 8, students will be developing their Textiles skills through the exploration of different stitches and techniques, such as; embroidery, applique, fabric dyeing and fabric manipulation.
 They will be using the skills they learn to design and make a worry monster.
-They will be introduced to relevant artists/culturalinfluences and respond to their work by exploring relevant textile techniques.
-Students will also be introduced to other artists and designers through weekly art history sessions at the beginning of every lesson.
+This project encourages the students to consider the ideas of positive wellbeing.
+They will be introduced to relevant artists/cultural influences such as Guatemalan worry dolls and soft sculpture artists to help them explore ideas and relevant textile techniques.
+Students will also be exposed to a range of relevant artists and designers through weekly Art History sessions.

 Key Stage 4

 Course Introduction: Creative thinking and expression are incredibly important skills.
 Arts and culture now contribute £101.5 billion directly to the UK economy each year and experts believe that creativity will survive the automation revolution.
 Film, gaming and TV are just a handful of industries that rely on artistic talent.
 It is a subject that breeds independence, confidence, resilience and an appreciation that any question may have multiple solutions.